MarneeDear/saturn-example/README.md

 This is for pure F# web applications and should be preferred over the original web app template.

-You can target netstandard, but in that case you wont be able to use the FSharp.Data SqlCommandProvider and some other F# type providers.
+You can target netstandard2.0, but in that case you wont be able to use the FSharp.Data SqlCommandProvider and some other F# type providers.

 Here is a list of the possible target frameworks. https://docs.microsoft.com/en-us/dotnet/standard/frameworks